 If your reply was deleted by me, I have done the modification on the article according to your suggestion.

-PS: This very large article was written offline with UltraEdit and the BBCode tag list file from the Downloads - Extras page.
+PS: This large article was written offline with UltraEdit and the BBCode tag list file from the Extra Downloads page.